Trumpeter Wynton Marsalis once said, “When the music stopped being about dancing, people stopped listening.”

 5. CHARLIE PARKER AND DIZZY GILLESPIE – Bird and Diz (1952)

 Any newbie curious about bebop should start off with this studio album featuring two of its most important innovators: saxophonist Charlie Parker (a.k.a.
 “Bird”) and trumpeter Dizzy Gillespie (a.k.a.
 “Diz”).
 At a hair under 30 minutes long, Bird and Diz is the shortest album in the list, but it provides an excellent starting point for those willing to open up to the wild experimentation of what is most likely regarded as the quintessential jazz sub-genre.

 6. HERBIE HANCOCK – Head Hunters (1973)

 Hancock returned to the “lighter stuff,” as he called it, after producing a number of more experimental works.
 The first of his Head Hunters albums presents an exciting and complex blend of music of many styles and genres, including jazz, funk, African and Afro-Caribbean music.
-Many have also noted that while Miles Davis’ Bitches Brew was primarily aimed at a “white” audience, Head Hunters was all “black.”

 7. KAMASI WASHINGTON – The Epic (2015)

 As its title implies, The Epic is indeed a colossal album.
 Saxophonist and bandleader Kamasi Washington’s debut album features a 32-piece orchestra, a 20-person choir and a wide variety of jazz styles.
 It’s also almost three hours long and took five years to make.
-Is it to early to call this the jazz album of the 21st century?
+Is it too early to call this the jazz album of the 21st century?